Why You Still Need an Agent When Buying a New Construction Home

 The financial relationship between builders and agents has a tendency to evolve as the market cycles through periods of high and low demand.

-Many builders have learned hard lessons from recessions past and understand the value of working with agents who consistently bring interested buyers through their doors — in booming markets and during leaner times.
+Many builders have learned hard lessons from past recessions and understand the value of working with agents who consistently bring interested buyers through their doors — in booming markets and during leaner times.

 “We greatly value our relationships with the broker community and are always looking to improve our program,” says Mark Kesling, sales manager for Pacific Lifestyle Homes in Oregon and Washington.